Why you shouldn’t skip your second dose of the coronavirus vaccine

 Experts agree — go get it now.

 Technically, the second dose should be administered 21 days after the first dose for Pfizer and 28 days for Moderna.
-However, the CDC said in cases when it is not possible to get the second dose within that time frame, it can be administered up to six weeks after the first dose.
+However, the CDC said that in cases when it is not possible to get the second dose within that time frame, it can be administered up to six weeks after the first dose.

 Even so, experts say people who have missed that window should still get the second dose — no matter how long it has been.